jqwik-team/jqwik/documentation/src/docs/include/generation-of-edge-cases.md

 For implementation reasons, arbitraries cannot warn you about forbidden values, and the resulting behaviour is undefined.

-If you want to add values that from outside the range of the underlying arbitrary, use  `Arbitraries.oneOf()` - and maybe combine it with explicit edge case configuration:
+If you want to add values from outside the range of the underlying arbitrary, use  `Arbitraries.oneOf()` - and maybe combine it with explicit edge case configuration:

 ```java